AY2425S2-CS2103T-W09-3/tp/docs/UserGuide.md

       ![UI](images/Persons.png)
     - The app will load with **sample data**.

-4. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+4. Type the command in the command box and press Enter to execute it. e.g., typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all patients.